-U.S. Accuses 11 Doctors Of Peddling Opioids In Appalachian States
+U.S. Accuses 11 Doctors Of Illegally Peddling Opioids In Appalachian States

 "The alleged conduct resulted in the distribution of more than 17 million pills" in the Appalachian region, the Justice Department said.

-The medical professionals who are now facing charges represent a wide swath of the healthcare industry.
-They include Dr. Troy Balgo, 53, the county coroner in Belmont County, Ohio, who also owns two medical clinics; and family practitioner Dr. Samuel Mcgaha, 69, of Sevierville, Tenn.
+The medical professionals who are now facing charges represent a wide swath of the health care industry.
+They include Dr. Troy Balgo, 53, the county coroner in Belmont County, Ohio, who also owns two medical clinics; and family practitioner Dr. Samuel Megaha, 69, of Sevierville, Tenn.

 The list also includes a psychiatrist in West Virginia who's accused of giving narcotics to a patient with a history of abusing narcotics.
 And in Ohio, a doctor whose practice focuses on opioid addiction treatment is charged with eight counts of distributing controlled substances.